validator-labs/validator-plugin-kubescape/README.md

 ## Description
 The Kubescape validator plugin reconciles `KubescapeValidator` custom resources to perform the following validations against your Kubescape API:

-1. Specify cluster CVE severity limits
+1. Define configurable thresholds for Vulnerabilities, by Severity.
+If the # of CVEs detected exceeds the limit, a failed ValidationResult is generated.
+   - Optionally ignore/omit specific CVEs
+   - CVE details are included in a ValidationResult
+2. Flag specific Vulnerability IDs
-2. Flag cluster if specific CVE is found within cluster
+   - Generate a failed ValidationResult if a specific CVE is found in any image

 Each `KubescapeValidator` CR is (re)-processed every two minutes to continuously ensure that your network matches the expected state.

 ## Installation